Why musicians are performing among tombstones

 Why classical musicians are performing among tombstones

-The renowned New York Philharmonic symphony orchestra has been on hiatus for the past year due to the pandemic, but has now finally gotten to play in front of an audience last weekend in Brooklyn's Green-Wood Cemetery.
+The renowned New York Philharmonic symphony orchestra has been on hiatus for the past year due to the pandemic, but finally got to play in front of an audience last weekend in Brooklyn's Green-Wood Cemetery.

 "We don't really know who's listening beyond the people who we can see," said Max Zeugner, the philharmonic's associate principal bassist.